Types of Hearing Loss

 Mixed Hearing Loss

-Sometimes, a conductive hearing loss happens at the same time as a sensorineural hearing loss, or SNHL.
+Sometimes, a conductive hearing loss happens at the same time as a sensorineural HL, or SNHL.
 This means that there may be damage in the outer or middle ear and in the inner ear or nerve pathway to the brain.
 This is a mixed hearing loss.

 Causes of Mixed Hearing Loss